booqable/wordpress-plugin/readme.txt

 ### Secure shopping cart and checkout
 Add a secure, frictionless checkout experience to your WordPress website, and capture all the information you need from customers by creating custom checkout fields.

-### Real-time availability
+### Optional real-time availability
 Don't worry about availability conflicts and double bookings.
-Display product availability in real-time as customers select a rental period (optional), and track your inventory in Booqable.
+Display product availability in real-time as customers select a rental period, and track your inventory in Booqable.
 Your online and in-store channels are always in sync, without any manual work.

 ### Advanced pricing rules
 No matter how you charge for rentals, Booqable offers flexible pricing options.
 Charge flat-fee rates, fixed fees, pricing structures, and create advanced pricing rules for seasonal and weekend pricing.

 ### Accept payments with Stripe and PayPal
 Start taking payments with Booqable.
 Let your customers pay with their preferred payment method by accepting credit cards, PayPal, and many local payment methods.
-Additionally, you can charge security deposits, capture partial payments, and pre-authorize credit cards with the included Stripe and PayPal integrations.
+Additionally, you can charge security deposits and capture partial payments.

 ### Offer discounts
 Increase conversions and keep customers coming back by offering coupon codes.
 Offer percentage and fixed-value discounts that customers can redeem online and in-store.